A functorial control of integral torsion in homology: Applications to the integral torsion in homology

 are called the Mac Lane cohomology of $R$ with coefficients in $F$.
 Assume that $F\in\P_{s,R}$ with $s\ge 2$.
 Theorem \ref{thm-applic1} shows that $\Ext^*_{\FF_R}(I,F)$ is zero if $s$ is not a power of a prime, and if $s=p^r$ then $\Ext^*_{\FF_R}(I,F)$ is a $\Fp$-vector space.
 This result was already obtained in the special cases $F=S^n$ or $F=\Lambda^n$ (for $R=\Z$) in \cite{FP}, where the corresponding extension groups are actually explicitly computed. \end{example}

 In theorem \ref{thm-applic1}, we can take for $\A$ the category $\FF_R$ itself, or its full subcategory of polynomial functors of degree less or equal to $d$ for a given $d$.
 Hence theorem \ref{thm-applic1} shows similarities between $\Ext$-computations in these categories.
+Comparison results of $\Ext$ and $\Tor$ between these categories can be found in \cite{Djament2}.

-This is interesting because apart from \cite{Pira}, little is known the comparison of $\Ext$-computations between these categories. \begin{remark} As another common feature between these $\Ext$s, we mention a vanishing result which is well-known in the case $\A=\FF_R$ but which does not seem so well-known when $\A$ is the full subcategory of polynomial functors of degree less or equal to $d$.
+\begin{remark} As another common feature between these $\Ext$s, we mention a vanishing result which is well-known in the case $\A=\FF_R$ but which does not seem so well-known when $\A$ is the full subcategory of polynomial functors of degree less or equal to $d$.
 Namely, if $F\in\A$ is a polynomial functor of degree less than $d$, and if $G_1,\dots,G_d$ are reduced functors such that $G_1\otimes\dots\otimes G_d\in\A$, then

 This follows from lemma \ref{lm-applic1} and proposition \ref{prop-cross-implies-vanish}, applied to the functor $\Psi:G\mapsto \Ext^i_\A(F,G)$. \end{remark}